steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

-[^45]: In its tonal shifts, structural composition and fractured nature, I feel like there is something inexplicit and unintentionally post-modern about this thesis as well.
-Postmodern-influenced academic literature could be a fun topic for future research.

 [^46]: In which it came to light that illicitly obtained personal data of up to 87 million *Facebook* users were used for political advertising and data-analysis in favor of Donald Trump 2016 presidential campaign and the British Leave.EU campaign.
 The company has been involved with other international political campaigns, and was backed by the conservative computer scientist Robert Mercer, an important financial contributor to Breitbart News [@kang_facebook_2018;@rosenberg_how_2019].
 [^47]: A regulation on data protection and privacy for European Union and European Economic Area individuals, which concretely requires informed consent to analytics and targeted ads.
 [^3]: Summed up in the first chapter of Marx' *Das Kapital* as "Sie wissen das nicht, aber sie tun es", commonly translated as "They do not know it, but they do it".
 [^48]: Although not from a Marxist school of thought, these topics have also been explored by Walter Lippman in his seminal work *Public Opinion* (1922) and Edward Samuel Herman and Noam Chompsky's work on propaganda (in other words, an ideological form of communication to gain consent) in mass media, *Manufacturing Consent: The Political Economy of the Mass Media*, building on Gramsci and Althusser).
-[^49]: Of semi-related note, Buttigieg's son Pete Buttigieg is an American politician running for the Democratic Party in the 2020 United States presidential election as the first openly LGBT presidential candidate.
+[^49]: Of semi-related note, this author is coincidentally the father of American politician Pete Buttigieg, a 2020 Democratic Party presidential candidate running on the platform as as the first openly LGBT+ presidential candidate.
-[^50]: The very fact that I'm applying Marxist critical theory betrays my ideological bias, after all.
-I cannot claim objective neutrality as there is no such thing.
+[^50]: The very fact that I'm applying Marxist critical theory betrays my ideological bias, after all, and I therefore cannot claim objective neutrality.
 [^51]: "In reality, it is a material political and ideological formation that has the function of managing the new mode of production of a transnational High-Tech Capitalism" [@rehmann_bernie_2016].
 [^52]: These are concepts by the way that Althusser has also systematized as the *ideological state apparatus* and *repressive state apparatus*.
 [^53]: *55-nen taisei* (55年体制).
 An electoral system of Single Non-transferable Vote  in which the Liberal Democratic Party (LDP) held political dominance over the Japan Socialist Party (JSP).
-[^54]: In *The Japanese Economy* however, @flath_japanese_2005 refers to the zaibatsu as "at best a kind of *petite bourgeoisie* [-@flath_japanese_2005, p.75]. @miwa_fable_2010 in polemic fashion dismisses the *Keiretsu* and *Zaibatsu* (industrial and financial business conglomerates) in its entirety as fictional scapegoats of "Marxist scholars in post-war Japan" and "populists journalists" [@miwa_fable_2010, p52].
+[^54]: In *The Japanese Economy*, @flath_japanese_2005 refers to the zaibatsu as "at best a kind of *petite bourgeoisie* [-@flath_japanese_2005, p.75]. @miwa_fable_2010 in polemic fashion dismisses the *Keiretsu* and *Zaibatsu* (industrial and financial business conglomerates) in its entirety as fictional scapegoats of "Marxist scholars in post-war Japan" and "populist journalists" [@miwa_fable_2010, p.52].
 He further argues a historical growing demand for literature on Japanese economics and a lack of Japanese-literate Western economics who have resorted to accounts by academics from other disciplines, perpetuating conventional Japan-centric claims on *main bank systems* and *industrial policy* [@miwa_fable_2010, pp.54-57].